 As with any Florida divorce, there is a 20 day waiting period after filing an “uncontested divorce” before the judge can enter a Final Judgment dissolving your marriage so don’t expect the divorce to be finalized overnight.
 Some counties in Florida do however allow you to avoid court altogether & can often finalize the divorce shortly after the 20 day waiting period.

-Pinellas Family Lawyer offers hassle free uncontested divorce paperwork preparation for as little as $895 for an uncontested divorce with no assets and no children.
-Schedule a free 30 minute consultation with a licensed Florida divorce lawyer to start the uncontested divorce process.
+Pinellas Family Lawyer offers hassle free uncontested divorce representation for as little as $1250 plus filing fees for uncontested divorces with no assets and no children.
+Schedule a free 15 minute consultation with a licensed Florida divorce lawyer to start the uncontested divorce process.

 FREE FAMILY LAW CONSULTATION